 The purpose of this document is to define what a balanced beer system is, and introduce the reader to the components that make up a direct draw draft beer system.
 Additionally, this document will explain the procedure and illustrate the calculations required to properly balance this type of beer system.

-What is a Balanced System – Three Objectives
+What is a Balanced System – Two Objectives

 Balancing a direct draw draft beer system involves calculations and measurements to meet two main objectives: